-Associate Professor and Director of the School in Latin America (Argentina, Brazil, and Uruguay)
+Associate Professor and Director of the Schools in Argentina and Uruguay

 M.A., Ph.D., History, SUNY-Stony Brook

 After studying in the United States as a Fulbright Fellow and Scholar from 1992-1994, Claudio returned to his native Argentina and designed the International Studies Program at the Centro Universitario de Idiomas--Facultad de Agronomia, Universidad de Buenos Aires.
 He directed the Dickinson College summer program in Málaga, Spain, and most recently worked with the Pepperdine University program at the Universidad de Belgrano.
 He has also worked at the Universidad de Buenos Aires and the Universidad del Salvador and he has taught at Middlebury College and Dickinson College as a Visiting Instructor.
 Currently, Claudio teaches a semester-long seminar, "U.S. Diplomacy in the Cold War: Foreign Policy, Society, and Culture," at the Facultad de Filosofía y Letras (Universidad de Buenos Aires).
-The Director is stationed in Buenos Aires, but remains in regular contact with all C.V.
-Starr-Middlebury students studying abroad in Latin America in Argentina, Brazil, and Uruguay.
+The Director is stationed in Buenos Aires, but remains in regular contact with all Middlebury Schools Abroad students studying abroad in Argentina and Uruguay.